wangzhenj321/Linux-Manual/blog/wget-curl-ftp.md

 GNU Wget is a free utility for non-interactive download of files from the Web.
 It supports HTTP, HTTPS, and FTP protocols, as well as retrieval through HTTP proxies.

+## Synopsis

+- `wget [option]...
+[URL]...`

+## Options

+- `-nv, --no-verbose`

+    Turn off verbose without being completely quiet (use -q for that), which means that error messages and basic information still get printed.

+- `-O file, --output-document=file`

+    The documents will not be written to the appropriate files, but all will be concatenated together and written to `file`.
+If `-` is used as `file`, documents will be printed to standard output, disabling link conversion.

 # `curl`

 ## Description